The Ministry of Mines and Steels Development (MMSD) is an agency set up to unlock the economic potentials of the solid minerals sub-sector in Nigeria.

 In addition, a number of units are directly under the Permanent Secretary, being the Legal Unit, the Press Unit, the Protocol Unit, the Internal Audit Unit, the Procurement Administration & Stock Verification Unit, the Servicom Unit, the Policy Unit, the Revenue Unit, and the Privatization Unit.

-Furthermore, about 11 Parastatals exists under the Ministry, namely the Nigerian Geological Survey Agency (NGSA), Nigerian Institute of Mining and Geo-Sciences, Jos, Mining Cadastre Office(MCO), Council of Nigerian Mining Engineers and Geo-scientist (COMEG), National Raw Materials Exploration Agency (NSRMEA), Nigerian Coal Corporationn, Nigerian Mining Corporation, Bitumen Project, etc.
+Furthermore, 11 Parastatals exists under the Ministry, namely the Nigerian Geological Survey Agency (NGSA), Nigerian Institute of Mining and Geo-Sciences, Jos, Mining Cadastre Office(MCO), Ajaokuta Steel Company Limited, National Iron Ore Mining Corporation (NIOMCO), Council of Nigerian Mining Engineers and Geo-scientist (COMEG), National Raw Materials Exploration Agency (NSRMEA), Nigerian Coal Corporation, Nigerian Mining Corporation, Metallurgical Training Institute, and

 The MMSD has a total workforce of 761, including 363 staff from the Nigerian Geological Survey, but excluding the newly established Nigerian Institute of Mining and Geosciences in Jos due to be fully staffed.
 There are some 29 staff members in the units directly under the Permanent Secretary.